tanner06104/trading-notes/notes.md

 - Note 55: but, I'm always thinking the reason why I started it
 - Note 56: Even it's difficult, I'm continously doing it
 - Note 57: No matter how hard it is, put the very best effort.
+- Note 58: This is my passion and purpose at the same time